 Films shot in Jordan in the 1990s include Son of The Pink Panther.
 Italian star Roberto Benigni replaces Peter Sellers as the comic hero, playing Inspector Clouseau’s son on the trail of a kidnapped Middle Eastern princess.
-His farcical capers take him to Monte Carlo, Nice and also Jordan, with locations including the narrow back streets of Amman and Petra, the ancient rose-red city carved into Jordan’s desert rocks.
+His farcical capers take him to Monte Carlo, Nice, and Jordan, including the narrow back streets of Amman and Petra, the ancient rose-red city carved into Jordan’s desert rocks.

 The special effects involving men fighting giant monsters in Sinbad and the Eye of the Tiger seem unsophisticated in today’s age of advanced computer-generated imagery.
 One scene of ships was actually filmed in a huge water tank in a studio.
-The live-action was, however, also filmed with a backdrop of real ancient castles, desert wildernesses and seascapes, located in Spain and Malta as well as Jordan.
+However, the live-action was also filmed with a backdrop of real ancient castles, desert wildernesses and seascapes, located in Spain and Malta as well as Jordan.
 And yes, Petra’s beautiful Treasury is used yet again.